Why we’re excited about games

 - Describe quickly why you are the perfect person for the job described

-- Show your portfolio: most interesting are your projects that you finished: apps, blogs, etc. Great are github-links, App Store-Links or behance-Portfolios.
+- Show your portfolio: most interesting are your projects that you finished: apps, blogs, etc. Great are github links, App Store links or behance portfolios.

-- We invite you to an interview
+- We then invite you to an interview with out domain experts

 About internships and building your portfolio